PureMVC/puremvc-cf-standard-framework/readme.txt

 	[SCENARIO 1]
 	The quickest and easiest way to install the framework is to extract the contents of the PureMVC_CF.zip into the root of your website.
 So, if your site root is located at 'C:\ColdFusion8\wwwroot\' then extract the contents of the zip under wwwroot.
+	You should see the folders "PureMVC_CF_X_Y" listed under site root.
+Move the contents of the "PureMVC_CF_X_Y" into your site root.
-	You should see the folders listed below under site root.
+	You should now see the folders listed below under your site root.
+Delete the "PureMVC_CF_X_Y" folder since it is no longer required.

 	cfcdoc - API Documentation
 	org - Framework classes.